 New York Department of Health and Mental Hygiene

 The New York Department of Health and Mental Hygiene (DOHMH), as part of its Childhood Asthma Initiative, needed to reduce pest infestations and the exposure of residents to harmful pesticides.
-The DOHMH needed a system to inspect properties, assess the extent of pest infestations and trigger notifications to the New York City Housing Authority (NYCHA) that repairs and improvements needed to be made.
+The DOHMH required a system to inspect properties, assess the extent of pest infestations, and trigger notifications to the New York City Housing Authority (NYCHA) indicating that repairs and improvements were needed.

-Intellis configured FOUNDATION modules for the DOHMH, creating a remote data collection and transmission system to allow for inspections of potentially infested dwellings.
-The solution, which was deployed on mobile devices to agency inspectors, allowed for inspection of the location, logging of appropriate information and instantaneous upload of the collected data to the agency’s servers, with a specialized data security component developed by Intellis.
+Intellis configured FOUNDATION modules for the DOHMH, creating a remote data collection and transmission system that enables inspections of potentially infested dwellings.
+The solution, deployed on mobile devices for agency inspectors, enabled the inspection of locations, logging of relevant information, and the instantaneous upload of collected data to the agency’s servers, featuring a specialized data security component developed by Intellis.

-In addition, Intellis designed the system to fit with NYCHA’s procedures for inspection logging and work requests, expediting the repair process and providing for complete record tracking across agencies.
+In addition, Intellis designed the system to integrate with NYCHA’s procedures for inspection logging and work requests, thereby expediting the repair process and facilitating complete record tracking across agencies.

 Intellis empowers facility leaders with innovative solutions that streamline collecting data for facility condition assessments and capital planning.
 The Foundation System is our best-in-class facility and capital planning software.
 It is a powerful, intuitive tool for turning FCA data into strategic facility capital plans.
 Our enterprise systems are trusted across various industries, including government, education, corporate real estate, and construction.